Computerised Tomography (CT)

 The Radiographer will operate the scanner from an adjoining room.
 While the scan is taking place, you'll be able to hear and speak to them through an intercom.
 While each scan is being taken, you'll need to lie very still and breathe normally.
 This ensures that the scan images aren't blurred.
 You may be asked to breathe in, breathe out, or hold your breath at certain points.

 The X-ray unit inside the ring will rotate around you.
 Each time it goes round it creates a new X-ray scan.
 The bed will move forward slightly after each scan is completed.
 Depending on the area of your body being investigated, a CT scan may last up to 20 minutes.
 You should be able to go home soon after the scan has been completed.

-In rare cases, contrast medium can cause an allergic reaction.
-Tell the radiographer if you have had an allergic reaction to iodine or contrast medium in the past, or if you have any other allergies.
+Tell the Radiographer if you have had an allergic reaction to iodine or contrast medium in the past, or if you have any other allergies.

 CT scans are only used when the doctor responsible for your care decides there's a clear medical benefit.

 Although CT scans are generally safe, they do expose you to slightly more radiation than other types of imaging tests.
 The amount of radiation you're exposed to can vary depending on the type of scan you have.
 In most cases, the benefits outweigh any potential risks because a CT scan can provide your doctor with much clearer images than those produced by a normal X-ray.

 CT scans aren't routinely recommended for pregnant individuals because there's a risk that the X-rays could harm the unborn baby.
 Children are also more at risk of developing a build-up of radiation than adults.
 A CT scan will therefore only be recommended if a child has a serious condition that puts them at greater risk.

 The benefits of having a CT scan to help diagnose a medical condition, or to check the symptoms of an existing condition, will usually greatly outweigh any potential risk.
 CT scans are quick and accurate, and often eliminate the need for invasive surgery.